 As Thomas struggled to maintain his composure he softly said to his son, “I know I’ve told you many times before, but I want to tell you again how wonderful your mother was.
 She was the sweetest, kindest person I’ve ever met.
 She adored you, and she would be so proud of how brave you are.
 She loved you with all her heart, and I would give anything if she were here with us now.
 But even though I still miss her every day, I am so thankful I have you.”

 Thomas fell silent for a time as he thought about just how much his son meant to him.
 He knew in his heart that, even if their lives had been different, he could not possibly love him more.

 “I want you to know that you have given my life meaning.
 Having you as my son has changed my perspective, my outlook and my attitude.
 Being your father has made me stronger and more compassionate.
 I’m the person I am today because of you.
 And although our lives changed forever in an instant, it did not change my love for you.
 You did not deserve this fate, but you have fought with all your strength, and you have never given up.”

 Thomas took a deep breath as he felt the emotion of his words welling up inside of him.
 “In your own way, you have shown me what it means to be human.
 Your life matters just as much as the lives of those who do not have intellectual or physical challenges, but most importantly you matter to me.
 You are my world.”

 His father hesitated and then whispered, “Unfortunately, Richard I could not slow down the march of time, and I’ve grown old.”
 Because age had taken its inevitable toll, Thomas had finally grown weary from their unending struggle.
 With his voice faltering, he looked lovingly at the person who meant more to him than life itself.
 “But I want you to know how incredibly blessed I feel to be your father.
 I love you.”

-Thomas leaned over, hugged Richard, and as he held his son in his arms, he could not help but wonder how many more birthdays they would spend together.
+Thomas leaned over, hugged Richard, and as he held his son in his arms, he could not help but wonder how many more birthdays they would be privileged to spend together.